 }

-I like having several databases available locally for testing or development without depending on external servers.
-I manage them via Docker or direct installation.
+I like to have several local databases available for testing or development without depending on external servers.
+I manage them via Docker or a direct install.

 MySQL / MariaDB: